Alyssa Bermudez

 Narelda Joy

-Her most recent picture book Message in a Sock won the 2019 US Northern Lights Book Award (History), was shortlisted for the NSW Premier’s History Awards, and the West Australian Young Readers’ Book Awards.
+Narelda Joy is an award winning children’s book author, illustrator, & book designer.
+Her books include Tassie Rhymes for little tigers, Reginald’s Christmas, Fox and Moonbeam, and Message in a Sock, which won the 2019 US Northern Lights Book Award, & was shortlisted for the NSW Premier’s History Awards, & the West Australian Young Readers’ Book Awards.

 Fiona Levings